Penny-wise-2-0/analysis-service/README.md

 # Pennywise Analysis Microservice

 The Analysis Microservice is a backend component of the Pennywise Personal Finance App responsible for performing data analysis on financial data stored in the database.
-It operates on data ingested by the Pennywise Finance Ingest Service, transforming it into actionable insights for users.
+It operates on data ingested by the Pennywise Ingest Service, transforming it into actionable insights for users.

 ## Functionalities